 Because everyone’s bite, dietary habits, and bodies are different, there’s no hard timeline for denture replacements.
 A good rule of thumb to keep in mind is to plan for a full replacement every five to seven years, but it may be more or less depending on your lifestyle and the quality of your existing denture.
 An evaluation with your dental professional every two to four years to assess how your dentures are wearing may also help determine how often your dentures need to be replaced.

 Denture Replacement Cost & Procedure

 Denture replacements are fitted much like your first pair of dentures, so there shouldn’t be any surprises!
 Based on how they’re currently fitting (or rather, not fitting), you may just need an adjustment to your existing dentures.
 If you do in fact need a replacement, your dentist may recommend updating your dentures to a higher quality model or just getting a new set of the dentures you already have.
 Depending on if you have full dentures, partial dentures, or a combination, your dentist may also recommend a total replacement, or just a replacement of the affected denture.

 If you’ve had multiple replacement dentures, or if you find that, over time, your dentures just aren’t working out, it might be time to consider replacing your dentures with dental implants.
 We’ve listed out the pros and cons of dentures vs dental implants here, but make sure to talk to your dentist as well.

 At Affordable Dentures & Implants, our priority is helping you find the right solution at the right price.
 We’re proud to work with many national dental insurers, including Medicaid.
-You can find more info about our payment options here, or you can visit your local practice for information on their unique financing options.
+You can find more info about our payment options here, or you can visit a local denture practice near you for information on their unique financing options.